gayverjr/opencap/docs/interfaces/pyscf.rst

 **Inline**

 The molecule and basis set can also be specified inline.
-The "molecule" keyword must be set to "read", and then an additional keyword "geometry:" must be specified, with a string that contains the geometry in xyz format.
+The "molecule" keyword must be set to "read", and then an additional keyword "geometry" must be specified, with a string that contains the geometry in xyz format.
 The "basis_file" keyword must be set to a path to a basis set file formatted in Psi4 style, which can be downloaded from the MolSSI BSE_.
 Other optional keyword for this section include "bohr_coordinates" and "cart_bf".
 Please see the :ref:`keywords <keywords>` section for more details.
-It is recommended to check the overlap matrix to ensure that the ordering matches.
+It is recommended to check the overlap matrix to ensure that the ordering and normalization matches.
 Up to G-type functions are supported.

 .. code-block:: python